 Description of the Procedure

-A cut is made near the groin or upper thigh.
-A thin, hollow tube or sheath is inserted into the artery wall.
-A catheter is used to guide a wire.
-It goes through the artery to the brain.
-X-rays will direct the catheter to the aneurysm.
+An incision will be made near the groin or upper thigh.
+A thin, hollow tube will be inserted into the artery wall.
+The tube is used to guide a wire.
+The wire goes through the artery to the brain.
+X-rays will be used to direct the tube to the aneurysm.
 A dye is placed to outline the aneurysm.
-A smaller catheter with a platinum coils are advanced to the spot.
+A smaller tube with platinum coils will be moved to the site.
 The coils fill and block the aneurysm.

 How Long Will It Take?